metrics-matcher/metrics-matcher.github.io/index.md

 ### Queries

-Application need your help to understand how to check your data.
+Application works with small portions of data extracted from the database using SQL queries.

-TODO
+The main idea: **each query should return only a single value in a single row**.
-***queries*** directory
+In most cases it is a counter or result of aggregation function.

-Each query should return only a single metrics: single value in a single row
+Empty result or result set of multiple rows will be treated  as an error.

 SQL can be simple like:
 ```sql